 Students may book an appointment or access Live Chat by logging into their OwlNet account.

 Confidence.
 Self-Esteem.
 Success.

 The Learning Center assists students with course content by promoting learning strategies and study skills to help students become lifelong learners.

 Walk-In Sessions – Students can work in-person with learning assistants.
 No appointment needed.

 Remote Sessions – Students can book appointments to work with learning assistants via Microsoft Teams video calls.

 Weekly Individual Sessions – Students can meet with a Student Success Specialist to complete a semester success plan and if eligible, schedule weekly sessions for the semester.

 Online Learning Assistance – Students can log into Net Tutor (a 3rd party online tutoring platform) for learning assistance outside of Learning Center hours.

 Students can click the Student Support tab in OwlNet to view schedules for walk-in sessions, book remote sessions, and connect with other Learning Center services.

-Career Navigators are embedded in specific programs to help students build credientials and often transitioning between certificate, certification, and degree programs and to internships or the workforce.
-The College currently has navigators for cyber, nursing, and construction/trades programs.
+Career Navigators are embedded within specific programs to help students build credentials and successfully transition between certificate, certification, and degree programs, and/or to internships or the workforce.
+The College currently has navigators in place for cybersecurity, nursing, and construction/trades programs.